-- 2.1 The purpose of this development brief is to provide guidance on the main planning and design principles which development of the site should be based upon: - This visually prominent site, along with NM/HI, would provide a new settlement edge and an appropriate site layout that minimises and mitigates the effects of development is required.
-The aspirations of the local community for an A86 bypass should also be realised; - As supplementary planning guidance, this brief will be a material planning consideration in determining planning applications.
+- 2.1 This development brief provides guidance on the main planning and design principles for development on the site and should be based upon the following: - This visually prominent site, along with NM/HI, would provide a new settlement edge and an appropriate site layout that minimises and mitigates the effects of development is required. - As supplementary planning guidance, this development brief will be a material planning consideration in determining planning applications.
 It is intended to provide a clear indication of the requirements and expectations that the planning authority will take into account;